Introduction

 Text to Speech

 Many computers and mobile devices today have built in text-to-speech software.
-We have made every effort to code content on the website properly, for example by including alt tags, so that all of the functionality of text-to-speech software used by screen readers works well on this website.
+We have made every effort to code

 Keyboard Input

-Many people rely on the keyboard to interact with the Web, so we’ve made sure that this website offers keyboard access to all functionality, including form controls, input, and other user interface components.
+Many people rely on the keyboard to interact with the Web, so we’ve made sure that this website offers

-If you have ideas about how we can make this website more accessible please don’t hesitate to get in touch.
+If you have ideas about how we can make this website more accessible please don’t hesitate to get

 How accessible our online services are

 We regularly check our online services to ensure they are as accessible as possible.
-Users may experience some accessibility issues while using the site, these include:
+Users may experience some

 - images not having alternative text